koba-jon/pytorch_cpp/README.md

 - dataloader.hpp

 ### 3. Check Progress
-There are a feature to check progress for training progress in this repository.<br>
+There are a feature to check progress for training in this repository.<br>
 We can watch number of epoch, loss, time and speed in training.<br>
 ![util1](https://user-images.githubusercontent.com/56967584/88464264-3f720300-cef4-11ea-85fd-360cb3a424d1.png)<br>
 It corresponds to the following source code in the directory.